blinkmobile/blink-cdn-cli/README.md

   https://github.com/blinkmobile/identity-cli#usage

-    deploy                => uploads files in the current working directory to the scoped bucket --force             => deploy without confirmation
+    deploy                => uploads files in the current working directory to the scoped bucket --env <environment> => optionally sets the environment to deploy to, defaults to 'dev' --force             => deploy without confirmation
       --skip              => bypass unchanged files (default)
       --no-skip           => upload all files, including unchanged